 Geological investigation and characterisation – 30 credits

-Develop your ability to characterise the ground for engineering geological purposes and learn to develop various types engineering geological models, whilst to identify the importance of the laboratory and field aspects of an engineering geology investigation.
+Develop your ability to characterise the ground for engineering geological purposes and learn to develop various types of engineering geological models, whilst to identify the importance of the laboratory and field aspects of an engineering geology investigation.

 Soils engineering – 30 credits